-Applying Psychology to the Schools Book Series
+Applying Psychology in the Schools Book Series

 - "Autism Spectrum Disorders in Children and Adolescents: Evidence-Based Assessment and Interventions in Schools" by Lee A. Wilkinson (School Psychologist and Consultant)

 - "Testing Accommodations for Students with Disabilities" by Benjamin Lovett (Elmira College) and Lawrence Lewandowsky (Syracuse University)

-- "Psychological Consultation: A Positive Psychology Perspective" by Jane Close Conoley, Collie W. Conoley (University of California Santa Barbara), and Connie Fournier (Texas A&M University)
+- "Psychological Consultation: A Positive Psychology Perspective" by Jane Close Conoley, Collie W. Conoley (University of California Santa Barbara) and Connie Fournier (Texas A&M University)

 - "Translating Research to Practice: A Guide to Successful Implementation and Sustainability" by Susan G. Foreman (Rutgers)